SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 6. - Call of the Beast

-You can cast Conjure Animals once, without using a spell slot.
+You can cast Conjure Animals once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 7. - Chilling Blast